Why is some Fat Bad for You?

 So What is trans fat then?

-Trans fatty acids is the other type of bad fat.
-It is found in meat and dairy product but also in highly processed oils, cakes and oily foods found in supermarkets.
+Trans fatty acids are the other type of bad fat.
+It is found in meat and dairy products but also highly processed oils, cakes, and oily foods found in supermarkets.

 On a molecular level, this type of fat has the same structure as saturated fat, even though it has a double bond like monounsaturated fat.
 Because it’s not cis like monounsaturated fat, but trans, it acts like saturated fat.
 The reason it turns from cis to trans is because of too much heating that modifies the fat structure.
 This modification also occurs naturally in meat and cow’s milk.